yycdavid/TilerVerify/README.md

 - Write a new constraint with different range for different input entry
 - Write a new objective for our task
 - Experiment

+To verify a new network:
+1. Add the model in trainer/model.py, and train it
+2. Add the model in trainer/convert_for_milp.py, and convert the trained model into correct format for MIPVerify
+3.